vekatze/neut/book/src/modules-and-sources.md

 └── module.ens
 ```

 The directory `cache` is where object files (binary files) and dependencies are put in.
-You won't have to go into the directory for daily use.
+You don't have to go into the directory for daily use.

 The directory `source` is where we put source files.

-The file `module.ens` contains meta information about this project, such as dependencies.
+The file `module.ens` contains meta information about this module, such as dependencies.

 <div class="info-block">

-You can change the locations of special directories such as `cache` via `module.ens`.
+You can change the locations of special directories such as `cache` using `module.ens`.
 See [Modules](./modules.md) for more information.

 </div>

 ### module.ens

-The content of `module.ens` should be something like the following:
+The content of `module.ens` is something like the following:

 ```ens
 {